kukuhpx/cssexercise/README.md

-The repository for Bootstrap exercise, there is a DEV NOTES to note all important things here.
+The repository for CSS exercise, there is a DEV NOTES to note all important things here.
 The repo was also included the GIT COMMAND and GITHUB COMMAND for additional purpose.

 GIT COMMAND